Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex.md

 1. Run `docker compose build`.
 This will also take some time, wait for the build to complete.
-2. Run `docker compose run --rm admin-panel django-admin createsuperuser` to create an admin user for the admin panel
+2. Run `docker compose run --rm admin-panel django-admin createsuperuser` to create an admin user for the admin panel.
+The email does not actually matter.

+    !!! note
+        Your password will not show while typing, that's normal, just press enter when you're done.

 3. Run `docker compose up -d proxy` to boot up the admin panel

 ## 5. Configure the bot

-Open http://localhost:8000 in your browser, this will take you to the admin panel login page.
+Open <http://localhost:8000> in your browser, this will take you to the admin panel login page.
 Login using the credentials you have set before.

 !!! tip
     If you forgot your credentials, run